SG-Moderation/SmartGuard3/README.md

 ## Using the SmartGuard 3 Action Logging Features

-SmartGuard 3 comes along with several logging commands to keep track of warnings, temp-bans, and perma-bans issued to a player.
+SmartGuard3 comes along with several logging commands to keep track of warnings, temp-bans, and perma-bans issued to a player.
 It stores this information in an SQLite database.
-These commands work both from the IRC channel as well as the Discord channels that SmartGuard has access to.
+These commands work both from `IRC_WARNINGS_CHANNEL` as well as the Discord channels that the SmartGuard Discord bot has access to.
 The bot command prefix is `!`.
 In Discord, you can also run these as [slash commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ).

 - To initialise the action logger, first setup the database by using the `create` command.
   ```